-Further research is needed to quantify the total mortality of discarded octopus in relation to condition coding.
+Research is currently underway to quantify the total mortality of discarded octopus in relation to condition coding.
 While many of the octopus in the observer study were rated in "Excellent" condition at discard, it is not known whether there is some delayed mortality due to handling stress or temperature changes during capture and discard.
-Laboratory or field experiments are needed to estimate the proportion of octopus that are alive at discard but later die due to being caught and handled.
-Octopus caught by commercial gear would need to be held in tanks for an extended period and observed for delayed mortality or stress.
-Until these experiments are conducted, discard mortality calculations would have to be based on an assumed percentage survivorship or mortality for each condition code.
+Laboratory and field experiments have been funded for 2012-2013 to examine delayed mortality in octopus caught by commercial cod pots.
+The goal of these projects is to develop measures to assess stress in captured octopus and to estimate the proportion of octopus that are alive at discard but later die due to being caught and handled.
+Results from these studies could be combined with the observer data into overall gear-specific estimates of discard mortality for octopus.